suncoast-devs/handbook/curriculum/front-end/react-i/assignments/party-like-its-1989.md

 ## Objectives

-- Work with JSON data
+- Work with API data
-- Use `create-react-app` to build a React project
 - Understand and use React components
 - Understand and use "props" in React
 - Use `Array.prototype.map` to render a collection of components in React

-## Requirements

-You do _not_ need to use the tmdb.org API for this assignment; you should use the supplied JSON file (see above).

 ### Explorer Mode

-- [ ] "Mapping" over the array, render all of the films in the supplied data file.
+- [ ] Use the API to fetch the data and render it on the page, rather than the supplied JSON file.
 - [ ] You should have at _least_ two components; `App` and `Movie`.
 - [ ] Render at least the title, poster image, and plot overview.
 Feel free to include other pieces of the data.
 - [ ] Try to capture an 1980's or early 90's aesthetic when you style your page.
 Have fun with it!